Mobile Structured Air System for Home or Office

 We have been in the HVAC business for 35 years.
 After learning about the benefits of Structured Air, we invented this system.
 See naturalactiontechnologies.com for more information regarding the effects of structuring water and air.

 This Dynamically Enhanced Mobile Structured Air System is designed to use as a tabletop system or any other location.
 This system will cause every room of your home or office to be filled with Structured Air.
-Since all air contains water, it is the water in the air that is initially structured by this system.
+Take it when traveling to hotels, cabins, or when visiting friends and family.
+Since all air contains water or humidity, it is the water in the air that is initially structured by this system.
 Structuring means that the shape of the hydrogen atom has changed, and this change neutralizes toxins.
 By entrainment all other air in the home or office is effected.
-As with Structured Water, ALL airborne toxins including radon will be neutralized.
+As with Structured Water, ALL airborne toxins including radon and pollen will be neutralized.
 If you are not satisfied for any reason, there is a 60 day money back guarantee.

 Also see Whole House Structured Air System page.
 Go to link at the top of this page that says: "Structured Air".